 Advanced players may want more spin on their serves, which is where thinner strings can make for the perfect choice.

 Head is one of the leading brands of tennis racquets and was formed in the 1950’s in Baltimore USA.
-See our reviews of head racquets here.
+See our Head reviews here.

-Babolat is a French brand based in Lyon and formed in 1875, See our reviews of Babolat racquets here.
+Babolat is a French brand based in Lyon and formed in 1875, See our Babolat reviews here.

 Wilson was formed in 1913 in Chicago, USA.
-See our reviews of Wilson racquets here.
+See our Wilson reviews here.

-You are encouraged to do your own research of each model and come to your own conclusion about what is ultimately going to be the best for you.
+You are encouraged to do your own research of each model and come to your own conclusion about what you think are the top tennis racquets and which one is most suitable for you.

 If you still can’t make up your mind about what model to purchase and you don’t have the time to visit a sports store, you can always watch videos of players using the best tennis racquet on video sites such as YouTube and learn from their opinions and advice.